Perspective | A ticket to Michael Jordan’s NBA debut sold for $468,000

 But if Mike attended that game in 1984, how did he have an unused ticket?
 Well, he’d had two, thanks to a Bethesda neighbor named Jerry Sachs, who was the president of the Capital Centre, the Bullets’ home arena.

 Mike’s dad, Elliot, called Jerry and said his son was a big Bullets fan.
 (Mike’s bar mitzvah involved a chartered bus to a Bullets game.)
-Could Jerry arrange for a couple of tickets to the team’s season opener in Chicago to be placed at will-call for Mike?
+Could Jerry arrange for a couple of tickets to the team’s season opener in Chicago to be placed at will call for Mike?

 “I called the Bulls and they left two tickets for this fellow,” said Jerry, 87.
 “The rest is history.”